n4devca/aegaeon-website/docs/faq.md

     Sure!
 If you do, please contribute your Docker file.

+6. Can I run Aegaeon in production ?

+    I would not recommend it.
+Aegaeon is still under development and is not considered stable yet.

-6. Which OpenID / OAuth flow is supported ?
+7. Which OpenID / OAuth flow is supported ?

     The following flows are supported: Implicit, Authorization code, refresh token and client credential.

-7. I found a bug / I want to contribute!
+8. I found a bug / I want to contribute!

     Contribution and bug reports are welcome!
-Please open an issue on Github.
+Please open an issue on [Github](https://github.com/n4devca/aegaeon/issues).